Top 10 Peggy Lee Songs

 While performing with the Benny Goodman Orchestra, Peggy Lee’s vocal performance behind ‘Why Don’t You Do Right?” became a number four hit on what is now recognized today as the US Billboard Hot 100.
 In 1936, it was originally titled “Weed Smoker’s Dream” as it was recorded by the bluesy jazz genius, Kansas Joe McCoy.

 Classified as a woman’s blues tune, it has since become a standard, especially after Peggy Lee made it so popular in 1942.
 Lee’s version is one of the best-known and was featured in the 1943 Hollywood production, Stage Door Canteen.
-This was the song that earned Peggy Lee nationwide recognition for her sultry jazz vocals, and it also served her boss at the time, Benny Goodman, well.
-Lee admitted when Lil Green recorded his version in 1941, it inspired her to cover “Why Don’t You Do Right?” herself.
+This was the song that earned Peggy Lee nationwide recognition for her sultry jazz vocals, and it also served her then-boss, Benny Goodman, well.
+Lee admitted that when Lil Green recorded his version in 1941, it inspired her to cover “Why Don’t You Do Right?” herself.

 #2 – Is That All There Is?

-In 1969, Peggy Lee won a Grammy Award for Best Contemporary Vocal Performance for her hit single, “Is That All There Is?” which was released in 1968.
+In 1969, Peggy Lee won a Grammy Award for Best Contemporary Vocal Performance for her hit single “Is That All There Is?” released in 1968.
 This song was originally performed in 1967 by Georgia Brown for a television special.
-The first authorized recording of the song came from Leslie Uggams in 1968 but it was Lee’s 1969 version that made it a popular hit on the US Billboard Hot 100.
+The first authorized recording of the song was by Leslie Uggams in 1968, but it was Lee’s 1969 version that made it a hit on the US Billboard Hot 100.

-It peaked as high as number eleven, serving as her first top forty hits in eleven years.
+It peaked at number eleven, serving as her first top forty hit in eleven years.
 On the US Billboard Adult Contemporary Songs chart, it peaked at number one.
-This became one of Lee’s signature songs as she brilliantly performed as someone sharing life events from a less than enthusiastic point of view.
+This became one of Lee’s signature songs as she brilliantly performed as someone sharing life events from a less-than-enthusiastic point of view.

-The inspiration behind the song began in an 1896 story, Disillusionment, when a Nazi escapee settled in Holywood after fleeing from Europe, hoping for a better life that ended in bitter disappointment.
+The inspiration behind the song began with a 1896 story, “Disillusionment,” about a Nazi escapee who settled in Hollywood after fleeing Europe, hoping for a better life, only to end in bitter disappointment.

 #1 – Fever

 In 1958, Peggy Lee covered Little Willie John’s “Fever” and released it as a newly arranged song.
 Her version earned this song three Grammy Award nominations in 1959.
-Fever was also a 2004 Hollywood production that covered the life story of Peggy Lee and her achievements.
+Fever was also a 2004 Hollywood production that covered Peggy Lee’s life and achievements.
 “Fever” was one of her signature songs and among the best recognized.
-On the US Billboard Hot 100, it peaked as high as number eight.
+On the US Billboard Hot 100, it peaked at number 8.

 Feature Photo: General Artists Corporation (management), Public domain, via Wikimedia Commons